healthysustainablecities/global-indicators/process/collaborator_report/about.rst

 Defining study regions
 ~~~~~~~~~~~~~~~~~~~~~~

-The analysis area for each city included in the Global Liveability Indicators project was constructed using the intersection of a city administrative boundary (supplied by collaborators via a Google Form survey or acquired by the researchers independently) and `urban centres <https://ghsl.jrc.ec.europa.eu/ghs_stat_ucdb2015mt_r2019a.php>`_ identified by the Global Human Settlements project :cite:`GHS_UCL_data` .
+The analysis area for each city included in the Global Liveability Indicators project was constructed using the intersection of a city administrative boundary (supplied by collaborators via a Google Form survey or acquired by the researchers independently) and `urban centres <https://ghsl.jrc.ec.europa.eu/ghs_stat_ucdb2015mt_r2019a.php>`_ identified by the Global Human Settlements project :cite:`ghs_ucl_data` .

 The use of an independent, global data source for urban centres helps to ensure that the analysis focus on exposure for urban populations across all cities, and not for example for lower density rural settings on the urban fringe, which may otherwise fall within an administrative boundary.